 How to Get to Mercado Del Tranvía Envigado

-The easiest way to get to Mercado Del Tranvía in Envigado is using the Medellín Metro.
-To get there take the Line A metro to the Envigado metro station.
+The easiest way to get to Mercado Del Tranvía in Envigado was using the Medellín Metro.
+To get there you would take the Line A metro to the Envigado metro station.

-Also, it’s located half a block from Parque Envigado, which is about a 15-minute walk from the metro station.
+Also, it was located half a block from Parque Envigado, which is about a 15-minute walk from the metro station.
 Or you could take a bus from the metro station or a minimum fare taxi for 5,500 pesos.

-And from Parque Envigado walk half a block to the right of the Iglesia de Santa Gertrudis church and you will find this new food market on the left side of the street.
+And from Parque Envigado walk half a block to the right of the Iglesia de Santa Gertrudis church and you would find this food market on the left side of the street.

-In addition, any taxi or Uber driver in the city will know where Parque Envigado is located.
+In addition, any taxi driver in the city will know where Parque Envigado is located.

 Address: Carrera 42 # 38Sur-60, Envigado

 Phone: +57 301 791 6384

 Hours: No longer open, CLOSED in September 2019.

 The Bottom Line – Mercado Del Tranvía Envigado